phalcon/documentation/docs/acl.md

 $acl->setEventsManager($eventsManager);
 ```

+## Custom

+The [Phalcon\Acl\AdapterInterface][acl-adapter-adapterinterface] interface must be implemented to create your own ACL
+adapters or extend the existing ones.

 ## Exceptions

 Any exceptions thrown in the [Phalcon\Acl][acl-acl] namespace will be of type [Phalcon\Acl\Exception][acl-exception].
 You can use this exception to selectively catch exceptions thrown only from this component.

 **Example:**